Node's Package Management and Loading Mechanisms

 Permission Check fs.access

-fs.access(path[, mode]) can be used to check if a target path exists and what permissions the calling process has on it before actual read/write operations. mode defaults to fs.constants.F_OK (existence check only), and can also be bitwise combined with R_OK (readable), W_OK (writable), X_OK (executable).
-The asynchronous callback convention is "no error means success"; the Promise version throws errors like ENOENT (does not exist) or EACCES (no permission) on validation failure.
+fs.access(path[, mode]) can be used to check if a target path exists and what permissions the calling process has for it before actual reading and writing. mode defaults to fs.constants.F_OK (existence check only), and can also be bitwise combined with R_OK (readable), W_OK (writable), X_OK (executable).
+The asynchronous callback convention is "no error means success," and the Promise version will throw errors like ENOENT (does not exist) or EACCES (no permission) if the check fails.

 const fs = require('node:fs/promises');